 Posted on Leave a comment

 Running on a sprained ankle is possible only under certain conditions.

-Can I run on a Grade 1 ankle sprain?
+Is it safe to run on a Grade 1 ankle sprain?

-Do sprained ankles ever fully heal?
+Do sprained ankles fully heal?

-1) Warm up prior to any sports activity.
+1) Warm up thoroughly before any run.

+Posted on Leave a comment